Plan your visit

-Golden Gate Ferry: Perhaps the ultimate way to visit from San Francisco is to take the ferry to Larkspur Landing with your bike and ride the rest of the way to the museum in Fairfax.
-The ride is easy and incredibly beautiful.
+Golden Gate Ferry: Perhaps the ultimate way to visit from San Francisco is to take the ferry to Sausalito, Tiburon or Larkspur with your bike and ride the rest of the way to the museum in Fairfax, then return via the ferry.
+The ride is easy (especially from Larkspur, which is the closest stop) and incredibly beautiful.
 Click for Schedule.

 Pets: We love animals too, but we cannot allow them inside the museum during regular hours.
 Bona-fide service animals are of course the exception.
 We would be glad to make your pet comfortable with water and some shade outside.
 Please be careful—especially when it’s hot—and don’t leave your pal in the car for extended periods of time during the heat of the day.

 Directions from Northbound or Southbound Hwy 101 or from Hwy 580 from the East Bay:

 (We are a 45 minute drive North across the Golden Gate Bridge from downtown San Francisco, about 21 miles)

 Set your GPS or map app to navigate to: 1966 Sir Francis Drake Blvd., Fairfax, CA 94930